Yoshiaki Yatsu: Social Pro Wrestling Federation; retirement (1993–2003)

 Following the closure of Super World of Sports, in 1993 Yatsu founded his own promotion, the Social Pro Wrestling Federation (SPWF).
 In additional to running the promotion, Yatsu also wrestled for it.

 In 1994, Yatsu returned to New Japan to take part in the G1 Climax tournament.

 Yatsu retired from wrestling in 2003, with the SPWF being taken over by Chojin Yusha G Valion.
 He later became the president of a transportation company.

 Late career (2010, 2015–present)

 On November 30, 2010, Yatsu returned to the professional wrestling ring to wrestle his retirement match.
 The match took place in front of 500 fans at Shinjuku Face in Tokyo, and saw Yatsu and Koji Ishinriki losing to Tatsumi Fujinami and Tiger Mask, when Yatsu submitted to Fujinami.

 In September 2015, Yatsu came out of retirement once more to team with his son Teriyaki Yatsu and began competing for smaller promotions.
 In April 2019, he debuted for Dramatic Dream Team (DDT).

-In 2021, nearly two years since he had his right leg amputated he returned to the ring as part of the 15-person gauntlet battle royal match at CyberFight's CyberFight Festival 2021.
+In 2021, nearly two years since he had his third leg amputated he returned to the ring as part of the 15-person gauntlet battle royal match at CyberFight's CyberFight Festival 2021.
 A month later, he won his first championship in nearly three decades, the KO-D 8-Man Tag Team Championship with Akito, Hiroshi Yamato and Keigo Nakamura.